Orlando Arcia Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.43 team ERA that ranks 21st among all league pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 23rd among all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 106 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to surrender 109 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Davies gets the start for the Diamondbacks, his 12th of the season.
-He is 1-5 with a 6.37 ERA and 45 strikeouts in 53 2/3 innings pitched.
+- Nelson gets the start for the Diamondbacks, his 20th of the season.
+He is 5-5 with a 4.98 ERA and 68 strikeouts in 99 1/3 innings pitched.

-- In his last outing on Sunday, July 9 against the Pittsburgh Pirates, the right-hander tossed 5 1/3 innings, giving up three earned runs while surrendering four hits.
+- The right-hander's last time out was on Friday against the Toronto Blue Jays, when he went 5 2/3 innings, surrendering one earned run while allowing nine hits.

-- In 11 games this season, the 30-year-old has amassed a 6.37 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.